AY2425S2-CS2103T-T12-1/tp/docs/DeveloperGuide.md

    Use case ends.

+**Use case: UC14 - List all groups**

+**Preconditions:**
+- None.

+**MSS:**
+1. User enters the `list-group` command.
+2. System retrieves all groups from the address book.
+3. System displays the list of groups.

+   Use case ends.

+**Use case: UC15 - Add a person to a group**

+**Preconditions:**
+- Both the person and the group must exist.
+- The person is not already a member of the group.

+**MSS:**
+1. User enters `add-to-group /person NAME /group GROUP_NAME`.
+2. System locates the person and the group.
+3. System checks if the person is already in the group.
+4. System adds the person to the group.
+5. System displays a success message.

+   Use case ends.

 **Extensions:**
 2a.
+Person not found.
+- 2a1.
+System throws error: "This person does not exist."

+2b.
+Group not found.
+- 2b1.
+System throws error: "Group not found."

+3a.
+Person already in the group.
+- 3a1.
+System throws error: "This person already exists in the group."

+**Use case: UC16 - Remove a person from a group**

+**Preconditions:**
+- Both the person and the group must already exist.
+- The person must be a member of the group.

+**MSS:**
+1. User enters `delete-from-group /person NAME /group GROUP_NAME`.
+2. System locates the person and the group.
+3. System verifies that the person is a member of the group.
+4. System removes the person from the group.
+5. System displays a success message.

+   Use case ends.

+**Extensions:**
+2a.
+Person name does not match any in the system.
+- 2a1.
+System throws error: "This person does not exist."

+2b.
+Group name not found.
+- 2b1.
+System throws error: "Group not found."

+3a.
+Person is not in the specified group.
+- 3a1.
+System throws error: "This person does not exist in the group."

+**Extensions:**
+2a.
 No group matches the keyword.
 - 2a1.
 System displays an empty list and a message like "0 groups listed."

 2b.
 User enters `find-group` without any keywords.
 - 2b1.
 System shows an error: "Invalid command format..."

+**Use case: UC17 - View help information**

+**Preconditions:**
+- None.

+**MSS:**
+1. User enters the `help` command.
+2. System opens a help window with usage instructions or documentation link.

+   Use case ends.

 ### Non-Functional Requirements